Alternative Futures Research Hub

 - Create an open and collaborative online platform for mutual learning and sharing experiences amongst the academics and practitioners involved in the projects.

-The ultimate goal is to co-generate a self-empowering knowledge commons (in joint efforts with our partner communal/organisational forces that actively strive to make alternative futures) that would socially promote the following ‘interrelated’ Ideals (see also, Kothari et al., 2019: xxx):
+The ultimate goal is to co-generate a self-empowering knowledge commons (in joint efforts with our partner communal/organizational forces that actively strive to make alternative futures) that would socially promote the following ‘interrelated’ Ideals (see also, Kothari et al., 2019: xxx):

 - Ecological health and balance;